lennart-rth/HSP_Automation/README.md

  `cd /path/to/your/dir; python3 HSP-automation.py Sport Name  >> ~/infhome/Documents/HSP_Automation/crontab_log.txt`\
  <em><strong>!!!
 Change your Name and Sport accordingly</strong></em>

-## Automatically generate calender appointments
+## Automatically generate calendar appointments
 `fetch_bokking.sh` allows to retrieve information about the last succesfull booking.
 You can use it to automaticly generate a calender appointement, by calling this script from a Ios Shortcuts automation.